 Registered in Germany

 To apply for a German passport or ID card in the German Embassy, you need to make one appointment per applicant.
 If you would like to apply for both a passport and an identification card, you can book only one appointment but please prepare two application forms.

-You can book an appointment via our appointment system.
+You can book an appointment online via our online booking system.